-This design was chosen to allow analysis of the relationship between the strength of a psychedelic dose and the resulting clinical benefit.
-The participants had three therapy sessions with a trained practitioner prior to the dosing day, and then two additional sessions afterwards to discuss their experience, a process called integration.
+This design was chosen to allow an analysis of the relationship between the strength of a psychedelic dose and the resulting clinical benefit.
+The participants had three therapy sessions with a trained practitioner prior to the dosing day, and then two additional sessions afterward to discuss their experience, a process called integration.

-The team’s primary outcome was the reduction in participants’ MADRS score three weeks after dosing.
+The team’s primary outcome was the reduction in participants’ MADRS scores three weeks after dosing.
 They also measured their score at follow-up points up until the 12-week mark.
 Secondary analyses included the clinical response (defined as a ≥ 50% decrease from baseline in the MADRS total score) at week 3, remission (a total MADRS score of less than 10; participants started on average at a score above 30, indicating severe depression) at week 3 and sustained benefit at 12 weeks.

 The team’s primary outcome was positive – while patients given 1 mg, a dose so low as to be considered a control, saw their MADRS scores fall by 5.4 points, those given the highest 25 mg dose saw falls of 12.0 points, a significant difference.
-At the same timepoint, 37% of the 25 mg group showed a response to treatment and 29% were classed as being in remission.
+At the same time point, 37% of the 25 mg group showed a response to treatment and 29% were classed as being in remission.
 The improvements were seen very quickly, in marked comparison to the slower pace of change that classical antidepressants produce.

-"We saw positive results in a particularly difficult to treat group of patients, and the highest dose of COMP360 psilocybin had the greatest impact on people’s depression.
+"We saw positive results in a particularly difficult-to-treat group of patients, and the highest dose of COMP360 psilocybin had the greatest impact on people’s depression.
 This suggests that COMP360 psilocybin has a true pharmacological effect, a finding that is critical for it to be recognized as a new treatment option in the future,” said Goodwin in a press release.

-However, beyond this initial findings, the team’s results get fuzzier.
+However, beyond these initial findings, the team’s results get fuzzier.
 To avoid the risk of Type 1 errors, Compass stated that their analysis would have a “hierarchical” analysis pattern.
 This involves a sequential analysis, beginning with the primary measure and then moving through other tests.
 When an analysis produces an insignificant result, all subsequent analysis is halted and presumed to also be statistically insignificant.

 What is a Type 1 error?

 A false positive, or Type 1 error, is the result of a failure of specificity in an experimental design or test.
 For example, a test that identifies every healthy person as being negative for a particular illness is very specific.
-But another test that incorrectly identifies 30% of healthy people as being ill would be deemed to be less specific, having a higher false positive rate .
-These are the incorrect rejection of a true null hypothesis.
+But another test that incorrectly identifies 30% of healthy people as being ill would be deemed to be less specific, having a higher false positive rate.
+These errors are the incorrect rejection of a true null hypothesis.

-The second hierarchical comparison the team made was between the 10 mg and 1 mg group, where no difference was found, ending further significance analysis as per the hierarchical design.
-This meant that the team were unable to make much of any of their secondary outcomes, only to say that they roughly “supported” the primary outcome.
+The second comparison the team made was between the 10 mg and 1 mg groups, where no difference was found, ending further significance analysis as per the hierarchical design.
+This meant that the team was unable to make much of any of their secondary outcomes, only to say that they roughly “supported” the primary outcome.
 They did note that at the 12-week mark, the highest 25 mg dose was no longer statistically different from the 1 mg dose, casting some doubts on the treatment’s effectiveness over longer periods, a key component of successful mental health interventions.
 “The effects did start to wear off by three months, and we need to know how best to prevent the depression returning.
 This might involve adding in other treatments, such as psychological therapies, or repeating the psilocybin treatment periodically,” said Professor Anthony Cleare of King’s College London, who was not involved in the research.

-An accompanying editorial written by Bertha K. Madras, a professor of psychobiology at Harvard Medical School, was skeptical about the efficacy levels achieved in the study, comparing the response rates unfavorably with other antidepressants and the values achieved in a previous, smaller trial that assessed psilocybin vs. the serotonin selective reuptake inhibitor (SSRI) escitalopram.
+An accompanying editorial written by Bertha K. Madras, a professor of psychobiology at Harvard Medical School, was skeptical about the efficacy levels achieved in the study, comparing the response rates unfavorably with other antidepressants and the values achieved in a previous, smaller trial that assessed psilocybin against the serotonin selective reuptake inhibitor (SSRI) escitalopram.

 However, that smaller trial did not involve patients with the harder-to-treat TRD form of depression, and used two separate doses of the psychedelic, raising the possibility that better results would have been attained in a comparable population with repeated doses.
 Cleare said, “Given that patients had not responded to between two and four other treatments, it is a very encouraging finding that nearly 4 in 10 showed a clear response to a single dose of psilocybin.”